 - Voila!
 WhatsApp on your tablet!

-Like I said above, this will install WhatsApp as a BRAND NEW account on your tablet.
-If you are only looking to transfer a WhatsApp account from your current device to your tablet, just use your normal telephone number in step number 6.
+As I said above, this will install WhatsApp as a brand new account on your tablet (your friends will obviously need to know your new SIM card number too).
+If you are only looking to transfer a WhatsApp account from your current device to your tablet, just use your normal phone number.
 The authorization will follow the same steps, but your account will be transferred over and it won't be active on your smartphone anymore.
-If you want to bring over your chat history, check out our previous article on how to do that.
+If you want to transfer your WhatsApp chat history, we've got you covered on that front too.

 Have you installed WhatsApp on your Android tablet?
 If so, tell us in the comments how it went!